Autoimmune Conditions: What Blood Tests Often Miss

 Autoimmune Conditions: When Your Body Attacks Itself

-Autoimmune conditions occur when the immune system mistakenly targets the body’s own tissues, resulting in chronic inflammation and tissue damage.
-Conditions such as rheumatoid arthritis, systemic lupus erythematosus, and Hashimoto’s thyroiditis are examples of immune dysregulation rather than isolated organ dysfunction.
+Autoimmune conditions affect an estimated 5-8% of the global population, occurring when the immune system mistakenly targets the body’s own tissues, resulting in chronic inflammation and tissue damage.
+Conditions such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), Hashimoto’s thyroiditis, multiple sclerosis (MS), and type 1 diabetes are examples of immune dysregulation rather than isolated organ dysfunction.
+The American Autoimmune Related Diseases Association (AARDA) recognises over 100 distinct autoimmune conditions.
 Symptoms commonly include fatigue, pain, brain fog, and fluctuating inflammation that can significantly impair quality of life.

 The Limitations of Conventional Autoimmune Testing

-Conventional testing for autoimmune conditions often relies on a narrow set of markers, such as autoantibodies and general inflammatory indicators.
-While these tests are valuable for diagnosis, they may not explain symptom persistence, variability, or progression.
-Functional medicine considers that values within reference ranges can still reflect physiological stress, immune activation, or loss of immune tolerance.
+Conventional autoimmune testing relies on a narrow set of markers, including antinuclear antibodies (ANA), rheumatoid factor (RF), and general inflammatory indicators such as CRP and ESR.
+While these tests are valuable for establishing a diagnosis, they may not explain symptom persistence, variability, or progression.
+Reference ranges used in pathology laboratories are typically based on population statistics rather than individual optimal function.
+Functional medicine considers that values within standard reference ranges can still reflect physiological stress, subclinical immune activation, or loss of immune tolerance, a concept supported by research from Noel Rose and Ian Mackay in The Autoimmune Diseases (6th ed., Academic Press/Elsevier, 2019).

 Key Blood Markers for a Comprehensive Autoimmune Workup